 There was also a water slide which was surprisingly good (it was dark and had disco lights), plus the weather all week was so great that we were able to get quite a bit of tanning time in which has been a real bonus.

-Before my visit, the famous Blue Lagoon is pretty much the only thing I could associate with Iceland.
-It seemed an obvious choice that the IGLA 2012 opening party would be held there - however I completely underestimated just how spectacular and overwhelming this would be.
+Before my visit, the famous Blue Lagoon was pretty much the only thing I could associate with Iceland.
+It seemed an obvious choice that the IGLA 2012 opening party would be held there – however I completely underestimated just how spectacular and overwhelming this would be.

 The black volcanic sand is what turns the water of this lagoon an eerie milky blue and paddling around in the warm water (with self-applied mud masks) is quite a surreal experience.

 Of course when you fill the pool with 500 gays and lesbians in stylish swimwear, add a bar and a DJ playing crowd-pleasing tunes it really ramps it up a few levels.
 We all agreed that we hoped that this was what gay heaven would be like.

 With limited immigration, the people of Iceland are almost universally tall, blond and attractive.
 They’re also surprisingly friendly, welcoming and were a bit inquisitive about our visit to their country (English is widely spoken so communicating is easy).